 It’s typical in a fiscal analysis of ballot measures to identify plausible revenue ranges and potential legal issues.
 And initiatives involving tribal compacts are bound to have revenue uncertainties.

-However, analyses of the sports betting initiatives proposed by both the operators and card rooms indicate that revenues could reach the mid-hundreds of millions of dollars annually.
+However, analyses of the California sports betting initiatives proposed by the cardrooms and operators indicate that revenues could reach the mid-hundreds of millions of dollars annually.
 They didn’t receive a lower range.

 The fiscal report projects revenues in the tens of millions of dollars annually.
 And increased state regulatory costs potentially reach the low tens of millions.